judah-w/CSE-455-final-project/index.md

 We used YOLOv4 with Darknet for our custom object detection model.

-Following the tutorial found [here](https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg?usp=sharing), we were able to customize the model to recognize 8 different categories of sketches.
+Following the tutorial found [here](https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg?usp=sharing) and taking componenets from [here](https://github.com/theAIGuysCode/OIDv4_ToolKit), we were able to customize the model to recognize 8 different categories of sketches.

 ## Final Product and Future Work